UNSW-CEEM/ceem-python-template/README.md

 ##### Building locally

-You can test whether your documentation builds locally by using the commands offered by the [Makefile](./docs/Makefile).
+First, install the packages required for buildings docs using `poetry install --with=docs` You can test whether your documentation builds locally by using the commands offered by the [Makefile](./docs/Makefile).
 To do this, change directory to `docs` and run `make` to see build options.
 The easiest option is `make html`.

 ##### Sphinx tutorials